-Kurz and nine others are facing claims that government money was used in a corrupt deal to ensure positive media coverage between 2016 and 2018.
+Along with nine others, he still faces claims that government money was used in a corrupt deal to ensure positive media coverage between 2016 and 2018.
+He has always denied these allegations and vowed to clear his name.

-Growing up in Vienna as the only child of a secretary and a teacher, Kurz became active in the OeVP at the age of 16.
+Growing up in Vienna as the only child of a secretary and a teacher, Kurz became active in the ÖVP at the age of 16.

 Having dropped out of his law studies to focus on politics, he first entered government in 2011 as secretary for integration, and then as foreign minister two years later, aged 27.